Cashed-up Chinese aircraft lessors spread their wings

 China’s big banks are sitting on piles of cash thanks to strong economic growth and state bailouts over the past decade which have together amounted to more than $500 billion.

-The ILFC deal, involving a consortium headed by asset manager New China Trust, which is one-fifth owned by Britain’s Barclays (BARC.L), will also help bring more Chinese capital from banks into a global business.
+The ILFC deal, involving a consortium headed by asset manager New China Trust, which is one-fifth owned by Britain’s Barclays, will also help bring more Chinese capital from banks into a global business.

 BOC Aviation Chief Executive Robert Martin says he expects to clock growth of about $1 billion each year over the next five years, raising China’s share in its portfolio to 25 percent from the current 18 percent.